au-rmr/aurmr_tahoma/README.md

 ## Usage

+To install most of the dependencies, run this from your workspace's `src/` directory:

+    rosdep install --ignore-src --from-paths . -y -r

 Many of the UR dependencies are in flux, with important changes existing only on obscure branches or forks.
 We use submodules to keep track of pointers to the correct versions of these dependencies.